Books and Websites

 The Greening Book by Ellen Sabin (Watering Can Press, 2008).
 Ages 4-8.
 Through activities and exercises, The Greening Book teaches children that they can make a difference in the future of our planet.

-All by Jen Green (Barron’s Educational Series, 2005).
+All by Jen Green and Mike Gordon (Barron’s Educational Series, 2005).
 Ages 4-8.
 The four-book Why Should I? series by Jen Green answers children’s questions about the environment and demonstrates the importance of protecting nature.

 An Inconvenient Truth: The Crisis of Global Warming by Al Gore (Viking Juvenile, 2007).
-Ages 9-12.
+Ages 10 and up.
 A version of the best-selling book for younger readers, An Inconvenient Truth explains how our planet is being threatened by rising carbon dioxide levels and what we can do about climate change.

 Down To Earth Guide To Global Warming by Laurie David and Cambria Gordon (Orchard Books, 2007).
 Ages 9-12.
 An introduction to global warming for kids that provides suggestions on how kids can help combat the problem.

-Ecology by Steve Pollock (DK Publishing, Inc., 2000).
+Ecology by Steve Pollock (Children, 2005).
+Ages 8 and up.
 An Eyewitness Science book filled with information, photos and drawings that teach about food webs, the water cycle, ecological niches, population growth and evolution.

 Hoot by Carl Hiassen (Knopf Publishing, 2002).
+Ages 10 and up.
 An ecological mystery for the middle school set in which Roy, a new kid at school, sets out to save some burrowing owls from developers.

-How to Save the Planet by Barbara Taylor, illustrated by Scoular Anderson (Franklin Watts, 2001).
+How to Save the Planet by Barbara Taylor, illustrated by Scoular Anderson (Oxford University Press, 2000).
 Fun, simple and comprehensive source for explanations of important environmental issues, including ozone depletion, pollution, garbage and habitat extinction.

 True Green Kids: 100 Things You Can Do To Save The Planet by Kim McKay (National Geographic Children’s Books, 2008).
+Ages 10 and up.
 Published by National Geographic, this guide to conservation and environmental change lists several easy things kids can do at home, school, and in the community to help save the planet.

 Activities, games, stories and art that get kids interested in and informed about environmental issues.